a-metz/kagglize-module/README.md

 This is intended only to upload your own code and not for uploading 3rd party modules.

 Use at your own risk (see [LICENSE](LICENSE)).
 I cannot guarantee that Kaggle allows using this and will not disqualify your submission.
-I have not yet submitted a final submission using this.
+When asking regarding its usage for the Abstraction and Reasoning Challenge I got [a positive answer](https://www.kaggle.com/c/abstraction-and-reasoning-challenge/discussion/141622#802477) from a Kaggle Team Member.